 The Carbon Science and Technology Institute (INCAR) is a centre of the Spanish Council for Scientific Research (CSIC), a public Research Body attached to the Ministry of Science and Innovation.
 INCAR belongs to the global area of Matter and is integrated into the subarea of Chemical Science and Technology.

 Founded in 1947 and located in its current facilities since 1960, INCAR has been directing its scientific activity to the most avant-garde challenges in the field of coal science and technology and its derivatives, currently its main lines of research are focused on the development of high-performance carbon materials for energy and the decarbonisation of industrial sectors.

-INCAR is made up of fourteen research groups that are divided into three Departments: Energy Transition Technologies, Chemistry of Materials and Sustainable Chemical Processes.
+INCAR is made up of fourteen research groups that are divided into three Departments: Energy Transition Technologies, Sustainable Chemical Processes and Chemistry of Materials.

 INCAR was initially dedicated to scientific and technological research for the use and application of coal, with special attention to the process of preparation and use of Asturian mineral coals.

 In June 1952, the definitive facilities began to be built, which were inaugurated in 1960, and which allowed to notably expand the possibilities of experimental work both on a laboratory, pilot and semi-industrial scale and, thus, provide support with their research to the use of Asturian coal in the steel industry.